whalebone/wb-docs/en/hos.rst

 Endpoint
 ====================

-Enable TCP port 443 for the *Whalebone Home Office Security.exe* in the application firewall. o enable it for all network profiles in Windows, adjust following command to let HOS connect to your DoH server (e.g. 185.150.10.71):
+Enable TCP port 443 for the *Whalebone Home Office Security.exe* in the application firewall.
+To enable it for all network profiles in Windows, adjust following command to let HOS connect to your DoH server (e.g. 185.150.10.71):

 .. code-block:: shell